CANDY-LINE/candy-red/README.md

 You can find the installation instruction in the [article](http://www.elinux.org/RPi_Bluetooth_LE).
 The compilation takes around 40 minutes (RPi B+).

 Here is a brief instruction.
-(Check the latest version of Bluez at www.bluez.org)
+(Check the latest version of BlueZ at www.bluez.org)
 ```
 $ BLUEZ_VER=5.37
 $ sudo apt-get install -y libdbus-1-dev \